kjolley/BIGSdb_documentation/dbase_setup.rst

     by a '|' and the description, e.g.
     'pubmlst_neisseria_seqdef|Sequence and profile definitions'.
     This is used to populate the dropdown menu.

+* remote_contigs

+  * Optionally allow the use of remote contigs.
+These are stored in a remote BIGSdb database, accessible via the RESTful API.
+Set to 'yes' to enable.

 * script_path_includes